javalite/site-content/src/activejdbc/logging.md

 ActiveJDBC uses [SLF4J](http://www.slf4j.org/) logging facade.
 Please, refer to SLF4J documentation to see how to configure it with Log4J, Java Logging, Apache logging, etc.

-## Logging configuration
+## ActiveJDBC Logging

 ActiveJDBC uses a system property `activejdbc.log` for specifying logging.
 The value of this property can be:

--   blank - in this case, ActiveJDBC will spit out all available information - every SQL statement, cache hits/misses, cache purge events, etc.
+* blank - in this case, ActiveJDBC will spit out all available information - every SQL statement, cache hits/misses, cache purge events, etc.
--   regular expression - in this case, ActiveJDBC will only log statements that match a regular expression
+* regular expression - in this case, ActiveJDBC will only log statements that match a regular expression

 If you just want to see all messages from ActiveJDBC, start your program like this: